 So if you’ve ever wondered what’s the best month to elope in Colorado, here’s a full breakdown for you!

-I’m listing March as separate from the other winter months because it’s the snowiest month in Colorado.
+March feels different than the other winter months because it’s the snowiest month in Colorado.
 We get a lot of blizzards this time of year, and this unfortunately can make elopements hard to plan.
-This year we had over 500 avalanches in March!
+In 2019 we had over 500 avalanches in March!
 Many roads through the mountains were shut down, and more than one avalanche went across roads and caught cars.
 The photographer groups on Facebook were full of posts from people who couldn’t get to shoots and weddings because of closed roads.
-If you really want to elope in Colorado in March, I highly recommend picking a location like Rocky Mountain National Park or Boulder / the foothills rather than going up into the mountains.
+If you want to elope in Colorado in March, I highly recommend picking a location like Rocky Mountain National Park or Boulder / the foothills rather than the ski towns along I-70.

-April is spring across most of the United States, but Colorado is a bit extra.
-There are absolutely no guarantees for what weather you will get for an April elopement; it could dump a foot of fresh snow in 24 hours, or you could get a warm and sunny day.
-Anything at high altitude will still have snow, while the lower areas can be buddy and gray.
-On the bright side, it’s generally warmer than the other snowy months, so if you want to rock a wedding dress in the snow, April might be right for you!
+April is spring across most of the United States, but Colorado is different.
+There are absolutely no guarantees for what kind of weather you will get with an April elopement; it could dump a foot of fresh snow in 24 hours, it could be raining all day, or you could get a warm and sunny day.
+Anything at high altitude will still have snow, while the lower areas can be muddy and gray.
+On the bright side, it’s generally warmer than the other snowy months, so if you want to rock a wedding dress in the snow without freezing, April might be right for you.